Abreu Vineyards: History

+By 1999, he was described by Forman as "probably the premier viticulturist for premium grapes in Napa Valley."
+In 2006 Abreu was hired to replant vineyards at Screaming Eagle Winery and Vineyards.

 Wine

-Abreu's label concentrates exclusively on estate-grown Cabernet Sauvignon blends.
-Distribution is extremely limited and sold primarily to members on their direct mailing list.
-A number of online retails offer Abreu Vineyards wine, from unknown sources, with prices ranging from $400 to $800 or more per 750ml.

 In 1998 wine critic Robert Parker included Abreu in his list of the "most influential wine personalities of the last 20 years".
 Parker awarded the 1997 Madrona Ranch cabernet a 100-point score, one of only 140 wines in the world to receive the honor.
-As of the 2013 vintage, Abreu Vineyards holds nine, 100-point scores from Robert Parker's Wine Advocate.
+As of the 2021 vintage, Abreu Vineyards holds twelve, 100-point scores from Robert Parker's Wine Advocate.

 In the "Judgment of Sauternes" of October, 2006, the 1995 vintage Cabernet blend was judged the winner among Cabernet-Merlot blends from Bordeaux and California, 16 each, in a blind tasting arranged by the Grand Jury Européen.
 The 1999 production was 500 winecase.
 In the late 1990s Abreu and Forman jointly leased and planted the 20 acre Thorevilos Vineyard.
 They released Abreu's first cabernet from that vineyard in 2000.